Skip to main content

 Difference between Implicit and Authorization code flow

 In the Implicit flow, the frontend gets the JWT id_token from AWS Cognito directly.
-This flow is leveraged by the Web3Auth SDK, which handles all the callbacks by itself and the user just needs to set the OpenloginAdapter and connect to the Web3Auth SDK, adding the AWS Cognito client_id in it.
+This flow is leveraged by the Web3Auth SDK, which handles all the callbacks by itself and the user just needs to set the AuthAdapter and connect to the Web3Auth SDK, adding the AWS Cognito client_id in it.
 Hence, this is the implicit flow and is the most suitable flow for setting up your authentication via AWS Cognito and Web3Auth.

 In the Authorization code flow, you have to spin up a server on your own where you'll receive the authorisation code from AWS Cognito.
-For Web3Auth, still requires an id_token to be sent to the OpenloginAdapter to log the user in the frontend context.
+For Web3Auth, still requires an id_token to be sent to the AuthAdapter to log the user in the frontend context.
 This is where you need to make another call from the backend server to AWS Cognito to get the id_token and pass it over to your frontend where you can send it to the Web3Auth SDK.

 Setting up your application with Authorization code Flow